No Brain: History

 The group formed in 1996 in a small club in Hongdae (an artistic district of Seoul).
 They are part of the first generation of indie bands in Korea, along with Crying Nut.
 Their first album, Our Nation Volume 2, was a split album with the group Weeper.
 They also contributed a cover of "Lithium" to the Nirvana tribute album Smells Like Nirvana, and several tracks to the Korean punk compilation Here We Stand.

 In 1999, they left Drug Records, establishing their own label, Munwha Sagidan.
 They only printed 5000 copies of their first release, the EP Youth 98, and all were sold out.

 In 2000, bassist Jeong Jaehwan left the group in order to carry out his mandatory military service, but the group pressed on without him.
 The same year, the band dubbed itself the anti-Seo Taiji band and held a live event to commemorate the occasion.

 April 2001 found the group releasing a song-for-song cover of the Sex Pistols album Never Mind The Bollocks Here's The Sex Pistols, dubbed Never Mind The Sex Pistols Here's The No Brain.
 Several months later, the group released the album Viva No Brain.
 The group then performed at the 2001 Fuji Rock Festival in Japan.
-The group created something of international incident when Lee Sung Woo, the lead singer of the group, ripped up the Japanese Imperial flag while singing the Korean national anthem.
+The group created something of international incident when Lee Sung Woo, the lead singer of the group, ripped up the Rising Sun Flag while singing the Korean national anthem, in order to criticize the distortion of history on war crimes of the Japanese Empire inside Japanese history textbooks.

 The band contributed a track to the Red Devils 2002 World Cup album.
 The band also embarked on a national club tour in Korea and a tour of Japan.
 That same year, Cha Seung-woo left the group.
 The group recruited Jeong Minjun, formerly of the bands Real Sshang Noms and Samchung, and recorded the album Goodbye, Mary Poppins which was released in June 2003.